 Here is the latest Kentucky news from The Associated Press at 9:40 p.m.
 EDT

 LOUISVILLE, Ky.
-(AP) — Hundreds of people marched against police brutality Saturday in downtown Louisville, Kentucky, while many more joined a vigil for Breonna Taylor, a black woman shot by police in her home nearly three months ago.
-News outlets reported marchers stopped to kneel in a symbolic memorial of the death of George Floyd, a black man who died after a Minneapolis police officer pressed a knee on his neck after he pleaded for air while handcuffed.
-Protesters in Louisville and elsewhere have been demanding justice for Taylor.
-After the morning march, hundreds met at Metro Hall to release balloons in Taylor's honor.

-LOUISVILLE, Ky.
-(AP) — The shooting of a popular Kentucky barbecue cook by law enforcement is raising new questions about use of force practices by Louisville police.
-Louisville Police and National Guard soldiers have said they were in the area responding to a reports of a crowd gathering near David McAtee’s eatery early Monday.
-Police have said McAtee fired at officers, who returned fire, but video evidence suggests law enforcement officials were firing pepper balls at the restaurant before McAtee fired his weapon.
-The department's use of force policy says “force may not be resorted to unless other reasonable alternatives have been exhausted.”
+(AP) — The mother of the owner and chef of a popular Kentucky barbecue venue who was killed by law enforcement last week says she wants justice for her son.
+Odessa Riley addressed reporters Monday outside the Louisville business where David McAtee was fatally shot.
+She said McAtee did not shoot first and will get justice.
+Attorney Steve Romines said city and police officials should apologize and release all evidence publicly.
+Police and National Guard soldiers were dispersing a crowd near McAtee’s eatery when police say they returned fire, but video evidence suggests law enforcement officials were firing pepper balls at the restaurant before McAtee fired his weapon.

-LEXINGTON, Ky.
-(AP) — University of Kentucky President Eli Capilouto says a controversial mural at the school that has been the object of protest for its depictions of black people and Native Americans is coming down.
-Capilouto’s message Friday to students, faculty and staff said the mural makes it difficult to address important matters.
-Capilouto says the mural “carries with it tremendous symbolic weight.”
-The mural has been covered since a protest and hunger strike last year.
-The 1930s fresco mural by Ann Rice O’Hanlon shows the history of Lexington in a series of scenes, including black men and women planting tobacco and a Native American man holding a tomahawk.

-LOUISVILLE, Ky.
-(AP) — Health officials in Kentucky’s largest city are urging protesters to get tested for the coronavirus.
-In addition, the Louisville Metro Department of Public Health and Wellness said in a statement that protesters should take precautions that include wearing face masks, staying in small groups that are 6 feet apart, and using signs and noisemakers instead of yelling.
-The city has had days of protests demanding justice for Breonna Taylor, a black woman who was killed by police in her home in Louisville in March.
-The demonstrations also erupted over the death of a black man in Minneapolis — George Floyd — in an encounter with police.
+FRANKFORT, Ky.
+(AP) — Kentucky Gov. Andy Beshear has announced proposals in health care, education and law enforcement training that are aimed at addressing “systemic racism.”
+Protests over police treatment of African Americans have gone on for days in Kentucky and around the country.
+The governor says we are “living through historic times.”
+Beshear said he would work to find health care coverage for all of Kentucky’s African Americans.
+He said that would likely be accomplished through a combination of Medicare, Medicaid and private insurance sign-ups.
+The governor also announced added training for law enforcement and educators on implicit bias.